cunnie/writings/i_am_become_forever.md

 had ever seen — it was the size of an airplane hanger, and it was on location at a defense contractor who was working on the GPS system.
-They needed a place to test their GPS products without interfering with the flights on the nearby airport (how quickly the airline industry came to depend on GPS).
+They needed a place to test their GPS products without interfering with the flights on the nearby airport (LAX) (how quickly the airline industry came to depend on GPS).

 But what if they scanned with an infra-red scope?
 And then he saw the most beautiful thing: a stack of blankets in the corner.
 Perfect!
 If he got under the